-Now that the corner flashing is installed, the first row of shingles should then be ran.
-After your shingles are laid down, you can than begin to lay your step flashing.
-You should place the next step of flashing approximately 1/4 inch above the next row of shingles, which will prevent the flashing from being seen.
+With the corner flashing installed, run the first row of shingles.
+After your shingles are laid down, begin to lay your step flashing.
+Place the next step of flashing approximately 1/4 inch above the next row of shingles, which will prevent the flashing from being seen.
 After you have laid down your first row of step flashing, you will continue this same process until you reach the top of the roof.
 You will not need the caulk until you begin installing the step flashing at the top of the roof, known as the roof peak.

 Step 3 - Roof Flashing